 No. 21 Houston edges Auburn 17-13 in Birmingham Bowl

-BIRMINGHAM, Ala.
-(AP) Jake Herslow caught a 26-yard, go-ahead touchdown pass from Clayton Tune with 3:27 left to help lift No. 21 Houston to a 17-13 victory over Auburn on Tuesday in the Birmingham Bowl.
+BIRMINGHAM, Ala.- Jake Herslow caught a 26-yard, go-ahead touchdown pass from Clayton Tune with 3:27 left to help lift No. 21 Houston to a 17-13 victory over Auburn on Tuesday in the Birmingham Bowl.

 The Cougars (12-2) marched 80 yards on eight plays to cap the third season in program history with at least 12 wins.
 They snapped a four-game bowl losing streak and won 12 of their final 13 games, the only loss coming to No. 4 Cincinnati in the American Athletic Conference championship game.